 A content audit is an essential piece of the digital marketing puzzle.
-It’s a necessary step before you launch any new campaigns or even after running them for a while.
+It’s necessary before you launch any new campaigns or even after running them for a while.
 A content audit can help determine if your business needs more or less content and what kind of content it should be.

 Content audits are often done by looking at the following: keywords and topics that might be relevant for your business; existing analytics data on website traffic; potential competitors in terms of social media followers and blog readership; and other metrics like bounce rates, conversion rates, etc.